 How Much Power Coal Provides In The United States

-How Much Power Coal Provides In China
+How Much Energy Coal Provides In China

-- In 2016, coal made up 62 percent of China’s energy use.
-Since 2011, China has consumed more coal than the rest of the world combined.
+In 2016, coal made up 62 percent of China’s energy use.

 How Much Power Coal Provides In Other Countries